December Day: Willie's Stash, Vol. 1: Release and reception

 Two singles of the album were released on November 21, 2014.
-"Laws of Nature" was premiered on Nelson's Sirius XM channel Willie's Roadhouse, while the single and video of "Who'll Buy My Memories" was premiered on Rolling Stone Country.
+"Laws of Nature" was premiered on Nelson's SiriusXM channel Willie's Roadhouse, while the single and video of "Who'll Buy My Memories" was premiered on Rolling Stone Country.
 The entire album was premiered on New York Times' website series Press Play on November 24.
 The video for "Laws of Nature" was premiered by Country Weekly on November 25.

 December Day was released on December 2, 2014, to generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 68, based on 8 reviews.
 In a review for The New York Times, Nate Chinen said "from start to finish, the Nelsons’ empathetic rapport — clarified by the supple strength of a long-running band — feels both welcoming and true."
 Neal Spencer of The Observer applauded December Day and felt that Nelson's "worn, almost conversational" vocals "remain arresting", while his guitar playing is "idiosyncratic".
 Allmusic's Mark Deming called Nelson and his sister's interplay "gentle" and "intuitive", remarking it as "one of the consistent pleasures of (Nelson's) body of work."
 In Cuepoint, Robert Christgau was disappointed in what he felt was a lack of memorable tunes at first listen, but still viewed December Day as both a showcase for Nelson's guitar playing and a "senescence album".
 He praised the "Senile Dementia Suite" of songs that concludes with "Laws of Nature", which he called "inescapably tuneful".
 Christgau named it the eleventh best album of 2014 in his year-end list for The Barnes & Noble Review Mojo was less enthusiastic and said the record is "a pleasant, charm-filled release but no great addition to the Nelson canon", while The Boston Globe lamented the slower songs, finding them monotonous.